usepolvo/usepolvo-docs/src/guide/core-concepts/rate-limiting.md

     # This method will automatically throttle requests to stay within rate limits
 ```

-By leveraging usepolvo's rate limiting features, you can build robust applications that efficiently use API resources without the risk of being temporarily blocked due to excessive usage.
+By leveraging polvo's rate limiting features, you can build robust applications that efficiently use API resources without the risk of being temporarily blocked due to excessive usage.